Introductory Tour of Julia

 The rand(x) function produces x random numbers between 0 and 1.
 The above returns the sum of 1000 such numbers.
 Julia tells you the time it took, followed by the sum.

-Modify the above code so that it takes the square of each of one million random numbers between 0 and 1, and then adds them up.
+Modify the last Julia expression above so that it takes the square of each of one million random numbers between 0 and 1, and then adds them up.

 Defining your own functions

 Julia facilitates the writing of your own functions.
 This can have huge benefits in terms of organizing your programs and making them efficient.
-There are several ways to define them:
+Here’s an example:

 sumSqrtRands (generic function with 1 method)